Kang Kyung-wha: Early life and education

 Kang was born in Seoul, South Korea.
-Her father, born in Pyongyang, North Korea, was a famous announcer of South Korea's Korean Broadcasting System as well as a member of its second board of directors.
+Her father, born in Pyongyang, North Korea, was a famous announcer at South Korea's Korean Broadcasting System as well as a member of its second board of directors.
 Her family moved to Washington, D.C. following her father's career at Voice of America in 1964 and came back to Seoul after two years.

 Kang attended Ewha Girls' High School in Seoul.
 She graduated from Yonsei University with a Bachelor of Arts in Political Science and Diplomacy.
-She obtained an M.A. in mass communication and a Ph.D. defending a doctoral thesis on intercultural communication from University of Massachusetts Amherst, United States.
+She obtained an M.A. in mass communication and a Ph.D. with a dissertation on intercultural communication from the University of Massachusetts Amherst, United States.

 Career

 Early career

-In the beginning of her career, Kang worked for the Korean Broadcasting System - just like her father - as a producer of English Service Division of Radio Korea.
-As an associate professor, she lectured at Cleveland State University, Ohio and Sejong University, Seoul.
-Between and after her career in universities, she assisted several Speakers of the National Assembly of South Korea on global issues in the fields of human rights, women's advancement and parliamentary diplomacy as Secretary for International Relations and an interpreter.
+Early in her career, Kang worked for the Korean Broadcasting System as a producer of English Service Division of Radio Korea.
+As an associate professor, she lectured at Cleveland State University in Ohio and Sejong University in Seoul.
+Between and after her career in academia, she assisted several speakers of the National Assembly of South Korea on global issues in human rights, advancement of women and parliamentary diplomacy as presidential secretary for international relations and an interpreter.

-She was also active in women's organizations in Korea, serving as the spokeswoman of the Korean Women's NGO Committee for the Beijing Conference in 1995, a member of the International Relations Committee of the Korean National Council of Women, and a director of Korean Institute for Women and Politics.
+She was also active in women's organizations in Korea, serving as the spokeswoman of the Korean Women's NGO Committee for the Beijing Conference in 1995, member of the International Relations Committee of the Korean National Council of Women, and director of Korean Institute for Women and Politics.

-In the 1990s Kang was the English voice of Seoul subway system.